mariushobbhahn/mariushobbhahn.github.io/_posts/2021-07-25-Against_degrowth.md

 Secondly, communism is sometimes used to describe a certain culture or vibe which can include sharing culture, the use of second-hand goods, or demand for fair-trade products.
 While I'm happy for these people and share this vibe/desire to some extent, it is just not clear why communism would improve it in any way.
 Within a capitalist system, your desire is translated into demand and someone will provide fair-trade products, found a sharing cycle, or program an online platform for second-hand goods and thereby also contribute to GDP.
 In a communist society, you have to hope that the people in power actually consider this a problem and target it in their next 5-year planning cycle.
 I'm not sure why this is more likely to happen than when you create the demand yourself.

-Lastly, people might argue that the actual economic system of communism might be a better fit to solve climate change than capitalism.
+Lastly, people might argue that the actual economic system of centrally planned economies often found under communist regimes might be a better fit to solve climate change than a mostly free market under capitalism.
 While I understand the initial intuition of "If we care more about each other, we might actually do something against the climate together", I think much more arguments speak against communism as a solution.

 First of all, the biggest communist system that we have had so far, the USSR, was much worse for the climate than its capitalist competitor and replacement.